vasishth/smlp2019/index.md

 - [Douglas Bates](http://pages.stat.wisc.edu/~bates/), Assessing variability of parameter estimates      (Hoersaal 05)
 - [Reinhold Kliegl](https://www.uni-potsdam.de/en/cognitive-psychology/staff/kliegl-reinhold.html), Parsimoniously  fitting fitness         (Hoersaal 05)

 - [Titus von der Malsburg](https://tmalsburg.github.io/), multiple comparisons    (Hoersaal 02)

+Title: *The great parade of statistical errors in NHST – A large-scale simulation study*

+Abstract: It is well known that conducting multiple tests of the same hypothesis inflates false positive effects (Type 1 error).
+We also know that low statistical power inflates false negative effects (Type 2 errors) and increases the size of Type M and the rate of Type S errors.
+But how bad are these problems really?
+And how can they be addressed?
+I will present a large-scale simulation investigating these questions in great detail using eye-tracking research of reading behavior as an example.
+(No prior knowledge of eye-tracking is needed to follow the talk.)
+The results suggest these problems are quite real and they show that the interpretation of results from NHST procedures is considerably more difficult than is commonly appreciated.
+Regarding remedies, we will look at the Bonferroni correction, ways to increase statistical power, the role of computational models in formulating precise testable hypotheses, and pre-registration.

 ## Curriculum